aspose-slides/Aspose.Slides-API-References/content/androidjava/english/com.aspose.slides/textsearchoptions/_index.md

 public class TextSearchOptions implements ITextSearchOptions
 ```

-Represents options which can be used to find text in Presentation, Slide or TextFrame.
+Represents options that can be used to search for text in a Presentation, Slide or TextFrame.
 ## Constructors

 | Constructor | Description |